-OECM through participating in this alliance.
-The company will continue to promote sustainability management in order to preserve biodiversity and to realize a sustainable society.
-OECM is an acronym for "Other Effective area-based Conservation Measures."
-OECM is an area conserved by initiatives of private organizations or an area where conservation is achieved mainly as a by-product of other management.
-Wisdom of Water (Suntory) Corporate Sponsored Research Program Organization for Interdisciplinary Research Project The University of Tokyo Suntory Holdings Ltd. established the Wisdom of Water (Suntory) Corporate Sponsored Research Program Organization for Interdisciplinary Research Project The University of Tokyo in April 2008, and it has held this research program for five years.
+Wisdom of Water (Suntory) Corporate Sponsored Research Program Organization for Interdisciplinary Research Project The University of Tokyo

+Suntory Holdings Ltd. established the Wisdom of Water (Suntory) Corporate Sponsored Research Program Organization for Interdisciplinary Research Project The University of Tokyo in April 2008, and it has held this research program for five years.
 By cultivating more social interest in water, we are engaging in the various activities below with the aim of contributing to the education of research in academic fields while promoting solutions of water issues as well as developing a rich water environment.

-"Water Map of Japan" "Water Drill" educational contents for elementary students
+"Water Drill" educational contents for elementary students

-The Wisdom of Water and Scientific Study of Forests and Water websites Official Partnership for National Parks The Suntory Group has concluded the "Official Partnership for National Parks" with the Ministry of the Environment in 2016.
+The Wisdom of Water and Scientific Study of Forests and Water websites

+Official Partnership for National Parks

+The Suntory Group has concluded the "Official Partnership for National Parks" with the Ministry of the Environment in 2016.
 Through this program, we aim to deepen people's understanding of the conservation of the natural environment and to revitalize the areas where the national parks are located.
 We will continue to promote the wonders of the national park along with our Natural Water Sanctuary Initiative.

-Suntory Mizuiku - Education Program for Nature and Water The Suntory Group is supported by the bounty of water and nature, and we engage in environmental activities to preserve beautiful water for the future, including Natural Water Sanctuary initiatives to protect forests where water is nurtured.
-One of these activities is Suntory Mizuiku - Education Program for Nature and Water, a next-generation environmental education program launched in 2004.
+Suntory Mizuiku - Education Program for Nature and Water

+Suntory Group is supported by the bounty of water and nature, and we engage in environmental activities to preserve beautiful water for the future, including Natural Water Sanctuary initiatives to protect forests where water is nurtured.

+One of these activities is Suntory "Mizuiku" - education program for nature and water, a next-generation environmental education program launched in 2004.
 Mizuiku is a program unique to Suntory that helps children experience the wonder of nature, become aware of the importance of water and the forests nurturing it, and consider what they can do to pass on water to future generations.

-The program is deployed in Japan and, in collaboration with local NGOs and other organizations, in eight other nations.
-As of December 31, 2022, the cumulative number of participants exceeded 450,000.
+The program is deployed in Japan and, in collaboration with local NGOs and other organizations, in seven other countries.
+As of December 31, 2023, the cumulative number of participants exceeded 580,000.